!! Before anything: make sure you made a backup!

 This will delete both — an attachment from WordPress, and an actual file from your web server.

-Clean up WordPress Media Library: delete all attachments which files no longer present on web server and give 404 error
+Clean up WordPress Media Library: delete all attachments whose files are no longer present on a web server and give a 404 error (blank thumbnails in Media Library)

-This function will clean up your WordPress Media Library from non-existent images.
-It will delete all attachments which files no longer present on web server.
+You can delete images from WordPress Media Library with this function — it will clean up your Media Library from non-existent images by deleting all WordPress attachments whose files that no longer present on a web server.

 *Mind that if you have a link to such file somewhere in posts it will stay there and still give 404 to users.
 To explore this issue and find such broken links in posts I use Screaming Frog.